gillian-guide/gillian-guide.github.io/docs/en/downgrading/downgrading-the-game.md

     Don't enable the option if you don't want either though - you will make things harder for yourself.
 If you had accidentally enabled it, rename :material-file:`dinput8.dll` to :material-file:`xlive.dll`.
 If you don't have that file - install [Ultimate ASI Loader](../../resources/mod-dependencies/#ultimate-asi-loader) manually.

+!!! info "Setup Utility"
+    If you happened to come back here later after already using the Setup Utility on the [Optimization](../../optimization.md) or [Additional Setup](../../additional-setup.md) pages, consider re-running it.

+---

 ## Downgrading the savefile

 If you've already started playing on the Complete Edition (1.2.0.59), you may want to downgrade your savefile.